dodoburner/scheduled_tweets/README.md

 it generates virtual password and password confirmation attributes that are securely hashed in password_digest by running them through bcrypt (uncomment the bcrypt gem)
 - You can add validations on the model and on the migration
+- Creating a Current model can help us set attributes that are set for that request, for example user, timezone etc..

 DATABASE
 - DON'T FORGET TO SETUP APP WITH POSTGRES!!